 Being on the electoral roll adds many points onto your score.
 It indicates stability and Lenders like that.
 Ensure your name gets spelled correctly and that it’s your current address is registered, not an old one.
 If not logged, it is easy to do so online.

 If you max out your card each month that will reduce your score.
 Using a credit card and paying off the balance in full each month is preferable.
 However, this indicates that you are good at managing your money.
 Worst of all would be exceeding an agreed card limit or overdraft.
 Lenders want to know that you take your finances seriously.

 Quite often it can appear that you are living in two places at the same time on your credit report.
 In any case, this occurs because you may have forgotten to tell one of your credit providers that you have moved to a new house.
 Check all addresses gets spelt correctly.
 If you have lived in a flat, this can be tricky as the flat/apartment number can get formatted in different ways.

 You should contact the providers of store/credit cards you no longer use and get the account closed.
 In the short term, this can harm your score briefly as the credit reference cannot tell if it’s you are closing the account down or the provider.
-Do not worry, though, and it is one step back to take two forward.
 In any case, this is also a good thing to do to reduce your chance of falling victim for fraud should you not notice you have lost a card you do not use regularly.

 If you have a family member or ex-partner connected to you, then this could be affecting your score.
 You will not be able to get the financial association removed if the account is still live though.
 To remove one of these links, you should contact the credit reference agencies and make a request.

 Many consumers feel that credit scoring is an unfair way of Lenders assessing applications.
-Lenders feel differently.
-It is much cheaper for them to operate this way
+Lenders feel differently as it is much cheaper for them to operate this way.